Texas Death at Sea Lawyer

 Maritime and Offshore work: The dangers

 According to statistics from the Occupational Safety and Health Administration, the job of a shipyard employee is more than doubly dangerous than that of a construction worker.
 The high rate of workplace injuries and accidents places maritime employment as one of the most dangerous jobs in the country.
 With that in mind, it is vital for all maritime and offshore employees to fully understand maritime law as it relates to their safety.
-Getting in touch with a top-rated accidental death attorney in Houston will help them to prepare for the worst-case scenario in which a (potentially fatal) accident occurs.
+Getting in touch with a top-rated accidental death attorney in West Houston will help them to prepare for the worst-case scenario in which a (potentially fatal) accident occurs.

 A DOHSA claim does not need to be made by the family of the deceased (such as the children, spouse and additional dependents)- it can be made by a representative commissioned to act on their behalf.
 However, DOHSA does restrict the amount of compensation available to the family.
 It only covers financial losses such as lost earnings and/or medical expenses.
 It does NOT cover mental anguish and other non-pecuniary damages.